CS50: Week 4 - Memory

 - You can imagine how there may be confusion regarding whether the

-.
-Accordingly, by convention, all hexadecimal numbers are often represented with the0x
+10block above may represent a location in memory or the value10.
+Accordingly, by convention, all hexadecimal numbers are often represented with the0xprefix as follows:

 - In your terminal window, type